abhinandan1412/abhinandan1412/Readme.md

 ### Hi there 👋 I'm Abhinandan Kumar, A Frontend Developer

-- 👨🏻‍💻 I’m currently working as Technical Lead of blockchain development solutions & ecosystems for Financial Technology Tribe at Telkom Indonesia.
+- 👨🏻‍💻 I’m currently working as Frontend Developer at Sparls Foundation.
-- 🔬 I’m currently learning about <b>public blockchain, cryptocurrency, decentralized finance and decentralized applications.</b>
+- 🔬 I’m currently learning about <b>Azure, React, Javascript, Bootstrap.</b>
 - 📫 How to reach me: Email me at abhinandan.prs@gmail.com
 <!--
 ---